nus-cs1010/2324-s1/docs/environments.md

 For simplicity, the following guide uses `pe111` in all examples.
 Do keep in mind that you can use other hosts for CS1010 to spread out the load.

-While it is possible for you to complete the programming assignments on your own computers, the practical exams are done in a controlled environment using servers similar to the PE hosts.
+While you could complete your programming assignments on your own computers, the practical exams are done in a controlled environment using servers similar to the PE hosts.
 It is therefore advisable for you to familiarize yourself with accessing the PE servers via `ssh` and edit your program with either `vim`.

 ## Basic Requirements